-Besides the occurrence of both enhancive and degressive DDIs is not random [32][32, [33] 33], however most current approaches have not yet exploited this structural property and have been developed only for conventional two-classes DDIs.
-Furthermore, revealing such a structural relationship is very important because it can help to understand how the DDIs occur.
-It is one of the most important steps for treating complex diseases [34] [34] and guides physicians in preparing safer prescriptions to high-order drug interaction.
+Although the occurrence of both enhancive and degressive DDIs is not random [32] [33], most current approaches have not yet exploited this structural property and have been developed only for conventional two-classes DDIs.
+Furthermore, revealing such a structural relationship is very important since it can help to understand how the DDIs occur.
+It is one of the most important steps for treating complex diseases [34] and guides physicians in preparing safer prescriptions for high-order drug interaction.

-The recent works attempted to investigate two major issues: 1) predicting three-class DDIs instead of two-class prediction, 2) extracting the topological information of drugs in a DDI network.
+The recent works attempted to investigate two major issues: 1) predicting three-class DDIs instead of two-class prediction, and 2) extracting the topological information of drugs in a DDI network.

-Model of TMFUF [32] [32] is proposed by Shi and et al. in 2018 which predicts enhancive and degressive DDIs for different predicting scenarios of new drugs (those with no known DDI).
-Proposed DDINMF model [33] [33] in addition to predicting DDIs, asigns every drugs to drug communities.
-In result, some corelations are observed between drug communities and the numbers of enhancive, degressive, sum and difference of DDIs for each drug.
+Model of TMFUF [32] is proposed by Shi et al. in 2018 which predicts enhancive and degressive DDIs for different predicting scenarios of new drugs (those with no known DDI).
+Proposed DDINMF model [33] in addition to predicting DDIs, assigns every drug to a drug community.
+As a result, some correlations are observed between drug communities and the numbers of enhancive, degressive, sum, and difference of DDIs for each drug.

-These observation shows that not only occurrence of enhancive or degressive DDIs are not randomly but also representes some topological features in DDI network.
-BRSNMF [35] [35] model is a method based on Semi-NMF to predict the degressive and enhansive DDIs, more accurately, in cold start scenario [36] [36].
-This method exploits Drug Binding Protein (DBP) feature to map new drugs (without any known DDIs) with known drugs (drugs which has one DDI at least).
-Results show that BRSNMF defines drug communities with more moderate sizes by adding a regularization term to Semi-NMF objective function based on weakly balance theorem.
+These observations show that the occurrence of enhancive or degressive DDIs is not random as well as also represents some topological features in the DDI network.
+BRSNMF [35] model is a method based on Semi-NMF to predict the degressive and enhancive DDIs, more accurately, in a cold start scenario [36].
+This method exploits the Drug Binding Protein (DBP) feature to map new drugs (without any known DDIs) with known drugs (drugs that have one DDI at least).
+Results show that BRSNMF defines drug communities with more moderate sizes by adding a regularization term to the Semi-NMF objective function based on a weakly balanced theorem.

-All three introduced algorithms are using matrix factorization methods, which are a network recommender-based approach.
-The matrix factorization approach, with slight modification, is a suitable solution for the subject of predicting DDI that has received much attention from researchers, but these methods do not work on potential DDIs which are crucially important in giving safer prescriptions.
+All three introduced algorithms use matrix factorization methods, which are a network recommender-based approach.
+The matrix factorization approach, with slight modification, is a suitable solution for the subject of predicting DDI that has received much attention from researchers, but these methods do not work on potential DDIs which are crucially important for safer prescriptions.

-In this paper, we firstly introduce data and features.
-Then, a novel algorithm based on the integration of drug similarities and deep learning recommendation systems for predicting DDI is presented in a comprehensive three-class model.
-This algorithm is called Predicting Comprehensive Drug-Drug Interaction via Similarity Network Fusion and Convolutional Neural Networks (SNF-CNN).
-The SNF-CNN trying to recognize unknown and potential DDIs which are not detected yet.
-The feature’s intrinsic of off-label side effect and chemical structure of drugs may provide information to find hidden potential DDIs in current DDI network.
-To use both of similarity features, we will take advantage of SNF.
+In this study, we commence by elucidating the data preparation process and introducing a recommendation system designed to discern pairs of non-interacting drugs with high precision.
+Following this, we present a groundbreaking algorithm that integrates drug similarities and leverages deep learning recommendation systems to predict Drug-Drug Interactions (DDIs) within a comprehensive three-class model.
+Termed 'Predicting Comprehensive Drug-Drug Interaction via Similarity Network Fusion and Convolutional Neural Networks' (SNF-CNN), this algorithm strives to identify unknown and potential DDIs that have not yet been detected.
+The intrinsic features of off-label side effects and the chemical structure of drugs embedded in our approach provide valuable insights for uncovering hidden potential DDIs within the existing DDI network.
+To harness both similarity features effectively, we capitalize on the power of Similarity Network Fusion (SNF).

-The paper is organized as follows.
-In the first section, the data preparation process is explained.
-The recommendation system is then designed and trained on enhancive and degressive, which detects pairs of non-interacting drugs with high probability.
-Next, the previous recommender system, based on a convolutional neural network, is trained on incremental and decremental interaction data without interaction (detected in the previous step).
-In section Results and Discussions, we investigate the DDI prediction results of SNF-CNN in the 10-fold cross-validation (CV) process in compare to other methods.

-It should be noted that the proposed method of this research is a recommender-based on deep neural networks and has no structural similarities with matrix factorization methods.
-The only reason for mentioning these methods is the limited number of articles that have used three-class data in their work.
+This approach diverges from conventional methods by relying on deep neural networks, specifically a convolutional neural network, and distinctly differs from matrix factorization techniques.
+While we briefly acknowledge these alternative methods, it is crucial to emphasize that our work represents a unique exploration within the realm of three-class data, setting it apart from existing studies.

 Methods